-Any student that believes s/he has been/or is the victim of harassment should immediately report the situation to the teacher, the principal or dean of students, or may report it directly to the district compliance officer.
+Any student that believes they have been/or is the victim of harassment should immediately report the situation to the teacher, the Principal, or other staff, or may report it directly to the principal by calling 231-894-5617.
 Complaints will be investigated in accordance with AG 5517.